How to increase website traffic

 Your website is your digital storefront.
 It showcases your products or services, answers basic customer enquiries, and encourages sales.
 So creating an inviting and user-friendly site is essential to keep customers engaged, persuade them to buy, and encourage them to return.
 Your website also gives you the opportunity to turn visitors into customers – and customers equal sales.

 Top 10 tips to increase website traffic

-1. Optimise your site
+1. Optimize your site

 You want customers to find you easily, so you’ll want to try and be one of the top websites to appear in relevant search results.
-To do that, you’ll need to optimise your site for search engines.
+To do that, you’ll need to optimize your site for search engines.
 Figure out what keywords are relevant to your business and incorporate them naturally into your website pages.
-To learn more about search engine optimisation, check out our guide on SEO for small business.
+To learn more about search engine optimization, check out our guide on SEO for small business.

 2. Create a responsive site

 People use different devices to surf the web, and an increasing number of them are doing so on mobile.
 In 2018, mobile phones accounted for over 50% of website traffic worldwide.
 By 2021, mobile will make up almost three quarters of ecommerce sales.
 The numbers are compelling, so make sure your site is responsive and easy to use across a range of devices.